Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates a symbolic link
+This script copying files into parent directory but those that did not exist